Why is this important?

 The Victorian Aboriginal Heritage Act 2006 (the Act) recognises that Registered Aboriginal Parties (RAPs) represent Aboriginal people for the management and protection of Aboriginal cultural heritage.

 RAP responsibilities include approving Cultural Heritage Management Plans (CHMPs), advising on applications for Cultural Heritage Permits (CHPs), entering into Cultural Heritage Agreements and applying to the Minister for Aboriginal Affairs for interim or ongoing Protection Declarations.
-(Read more – visit the Victoria Aboriginal Heritage Council website).
+(Read more – visit the Victorian Aboriginal Heritage Council website).

 Council’s role in protecting and conserving places of Aboriginal cultural heritage significance, and in promoting community awareness of Aboriginal history and cultural heritage can only be achieved through effective relationships with RAPs.
 To learn more about Registered Aboriginal Parties and how to work with them, click here.